Historical Performance PracticeThe study

 Final research project

-You’ll finish the bachelor’s programme by doing a research project that clearly shows your view of education, based on sources like books, interviews and methods.
+You’ll finish the bachelor’s programme by doing a research project that clearly shows your view on education, based on books, interviews, methods, and other sources.

 Subjects you can choose